A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Methods for Benchmarking

 \subsection{Deterministic Optimal Solution}

-The baseline controller, the online optimal controller, and the DRL agent can only preview the road information for the future 500m, which leave the rest of the route information stochastic.
+The baseline controller, the online optimal controller, and the DRL agent can only preview the road information for the future 200m, which leaves the rest of the route information stochastic.

 To show the sub-optimality from the control strategy and the stochastic nature of the problem, the wait-and-see solution, assuming the road information and SPaT sequence of the traffic lights over the entire routes are known \textit{a priori} are computed via Deterministic Dynamic Programming (DDP) \cite{sundstrom2009generic}.